 The AJC is our local Atlanta newspaper.
 It has all the known problems of an old-school newspaper, but when it comes down to it, they are the only people with the expertise and budget to cover the State of Georgia and the City of Atlanta.
 If you live in Atlanta, they are worth supporting.

 Vox is a website that is producing some of the savviest and highest-production journalism on the Web.
-It’s smartly run.
-If you are trying to step out of the news cycle and Internet-craziness, they are a good place to once-per-week check in and understand what all is going on in culture, health, politics & news.
-Check out Vox here – also they have an insanely high-quality YouTube Channel here.
+It’s smartly run (though sometimes annoying).
+If you are trying to step out of the news cycle and Internet-craziness, they are a good place to once-per-week check in and understand what all is going on in culture, health, & news.
+Check out Vox here – also they have an insanely high-quality YouTube Channel here (the oldest videos are the best).

 Curbed is a network of real estate & development websites.
 I pay particular attention to their Curbed Atlanta website.
 They only have a couple writers, but it’s a great place to understand what all is going on in my City since they are the go-to journalists for developers, city officials, and neighborhoods.
 Check out Curbed here.